Manuscript Submission Overview

 Guide for Authors After Submission

-- This journal operates a double (or three) anonymized review process.
+- This journal operates a double-blind (or three-blind) anonymized review process.

 - All contributions will be initially assessed by the editor for suitability for the journal.